niloc3/Carl-Bot-Help-Tags/docs/how-tags.md

 >How tags are any tag starting with `how`

-!> Contine scrolling down to see what each `how` tag does.
+!> Continue scrolling down to see an image of what each `how` tag does.

 #### List of how tags